Staff leave management: how time off improves productivity (when it’s done right)

 All you need to do is zoom out and see the big picture that staff leave isn’t about absence at all, it’s about protecting and enforcing boundaries so that when people are at work, they can be fully present.

 Did you know?
 9/10 of our customers would recommend Leave Dates to someone needing to streamline their HR.
-Be your most productive self, sign up for your free Leave Dates account and see how easy it is to keep your team's leave on track.
+Be your most productive self, sign up for your free 30-day Leave Dates trial and see how easy it is to keep your team's leave on track.
 Available on desktop and mobile.

 Abi Angus Leave Dates